cycle/docs/advanced/declaration.md

 > Practically, table changes can be executed using an external migration system.

 ## Principle of Work
-Before any operation/declaration can be applied to table schema, DBAL will load currently existed structure from database and [normalize it into internal format](/advanced/introspection.md).
+Before any operation/declaration can be applied to the table schema, DBAL will load the currently existing structure from the database and [normalize it into internal format](/advanced/introspection.md).

-As result, you are allowed to apply the modification to table schema using declarative way instead of imperative, once schema **save** are requested - DBAL will generate set of creation and altering operations based on the difference between declared and existed schemas.
+As a result, you are allowed to apply the modification to the table schema using a declarative way instead of an imperative one.
+Once schema **save** is requested, DBAL will generate a set of creation and altering operations based on the difference between the declared and existing schemas.

 > See below how to use `Spiral\Database\Schema\Reflector` to sync multiple related tables.

 ## To Start
-To get instance of `AbstractTable` use similar way described in [Schema Introspection (make sure your read them first)](/advanced/introspection.md).
+To get an instance of `AbstractTable` use a similar way as described in [Schema Introspection (make sure your read them first)](/advanced/introspection.md).

 > No need to check for table existence.